PySecNinja/cribl_migrate/README.md

 ## Overview

-This tool facilitates the copying of configurations between worker groups on a Cribl Cloud leader.
+This tool facilitates the copying of configurations between worker groups and edge fleets on a Cribl Cloud leader.
 While Cribl's GUI handles Packs efficiently, moving individual global configurations often requires manual intervention.
 This utility handles that process via the API.

 ## The Challenge